Operation Greenhouse: Dog photograph

 The Dog explosion is more popularly known for an image taken of those viewing it than the actual explosion itself; the photograph depicts numerous VIPs wearing safety goggles sitting on Adirondack chairs while being illuminated by the flash of the detonation.
-This photograph takes up the bottom portion of the cover of the 1995 documentary Trinity and Beyond by Peter Kuran.
-The safety goggles worn by all those viewing the test in the picture have become somewhat of a museum collectors item, with a possibility that Norman F. Ramsey may have been present.
+This photograph takes up the bottom portion of the advertising poster for the 1995 documentary film Trinity and Beyond by Peter Kuran.
+The safety goggles worn by all those viewing the test in the picture have become somewhat of a museum collector's item, with a nametag on one suggesting that nuclear physicist Norman F. Ramsey may have been present.
 Cynthia Miller claims that her father, Van Dine, is the first man on the left in the photo.
 The blast wave safely arrived at the location of the VIPs some 45 seconds after the initially silent flash of the detonation as observed from their position on Parry island.